FAR -- Part 18

 (a) In support of a contingency operation as defined in 2.101;

-(b) To facilitate the defense against or recovery from nuclear, biological, chemical, or radiological attack against the United States; or
+(b) To facilitate the defense against or recovery from cyber, nuclear, biological, chemical, or radiological attack against the United States;

 The FAR includes many acquisition flexibilities that are available to the contracting officer when certain conditions are met.
 These acquisition flexibilities do not require an emergency declaration or designation of contingency operation.